Kenton Cool Keynote Speaker

 Kenton Cool is world-leading high-altitude climber, IFMGA World Mountain Guide, ice climber and adventurer.

 He has vast climbing experience and has been the first ascendent of peaks all across the world.
-He has successfully summitted Mount Everest fourteen times and has completed over 20 renowned expeditions in the Greater Ranges of Asia.
+He has successfully summited Mount Everest a record-breaking 16 times, meaning he has achieved more ascents of the world’s highest mountain than any other non-Sherpa.
 In 2013, Cool was the first climber to complete the Everest Trilogy without returning to basecamp.
 He completed the three Himalayan giants; Everest, Lhotse and Nuptse, of the Khumbu Triple Crown, in a single expedition.

 Kenton Cool has become a world-leading climber in spite of a major physical setback.
 In 1996, he fell from a rock face in Wales and shattered both heel bones.
 Having been told he might never walk unaided again, he spent weeks in hospital and months in a wheelchair.
 Whilst he continues to be in pain and sometimes struggles walking, his determination and appetite for adventure spur him on.